nicksanford/old-nicksanford.github.io/posts/2018-07-18-recurse-center.markdown

 I decided that the first project big project which I want to work on during my batch is a BitTorrent client in Haskell.
 A possible second / alternative project is enabling the nix package manager to install packages from the bittorrent network.
 Both of those require learning about how bittorrent works / how DHTs work, which I have begun doing by studying a combination of specifications and reference implementations (listed below):

-I have also learned about a number of miscelanious things like how OCaml's module system works (at a high level), how rust's traits work (and how the are very similar to Haskell's typeclasses).
+I have also learned about a number of miscellaneous things like how OCaml's module system works (at a high level), how rust's traits work (and how the are very similar to Haskell's typeclasses).
 I also learned that the state monad is not adding any capabilities that are not already present in folds.

 #### Resources
 BitTorrent Implementations: